hpssjellis/mcu-stable-edu-launch/google-coral-micro/installation-notes.md

 First weird thing.
 On my new windows machine all library examples were installed but on Linux and my Schools windows machines only the first group of examples are installed.

+I am starting to understand the short list is for the linux micro-coral. the large list is for the Arduino.
+But some Arduino installations just get the small list.

 <img width="1000" alt="menu-coral-02-some" src="https://github.com/hpssjellis/mcu-stable-edu-launch/assets/5605614/8ac8c9e9-b00e-478f-a644-2fdc7338f54a">